Belgium seeks plenary session against hungry Finland

 Belgium will look for the full of victories, the only team that can achieve it together with Italy and the Netherlands, before a hungry Finland, which still has qualification options in its first European Cup of Nations.
 Being first in Group B is not trivial, since that influences not only the rivals that the “red devils & rdquor; they will be found in the crossings, but also in the displacements, longer if it is second.

 Will also return Witsel, which will replace Dendoncker, starter in the first two games.
-The Borussia midfielder, who has been out of play since January with an ankle injury, is one of the coach’s favorites.
+The Borussia midfielder, who has not played since January with an ankle injury, is one of the coach’s favorites.
 In the center of defense there will also be variations.
 Veteran Vermaelen, who play in Japan, will start, probably instead of Vertonghen.

 Play like never before and lose like always.
 That is the feeling that the Finns had after losing by the minimum against Russia.
 They beat the Danes undeservedly, but they did win a bigger prize against the Slavs.
 They defended well and attacked much better than in the first match.
 To be more successful Pukki Y Pohjanpalo, who had a goal disallowed for a tight offside, another rooster would sing.